35mm slide projector lenses

 An adapter to mount M42 lenses on your camera.

 These are available for pretty much every mirrorless camera (and some DLSRs too), and can be found cheaply on either Amazon or eBay.
 If you're prepared to order direct from a small independant manufacturer in China expect to pay £8-10 (the least I've paid is £5!).
-If you go down this route, patience is required!
-Expect it to take several weeks to arrive.
+But if you go down this route, patience is required!
+Expect it to take several weeks (or even months) to arrive.
 If you order from a U.K. supplier expect to pay more (£13-25).
 You can find these adapters on Amazon or eBay

 My experience is that most 85mm f/2.8 lenses will focus to infinity using one of these standard adapters, but some won't.
 If you can't focus to infinity you can overcome this by using an 'ultra-slim' M42 adapter specially designed to mount focusing helicoids on a mirrorless camera.
 As with normal adapters, you can find these adapters on Amazon or eBay.
 I've paid as little as £3 by ordering direct from China.
 Given that these adapters are cheap I highly recommend getting both types… then you're ready for most eventualities.